ncatlab/nlab-content/pages/5/2/1/2/2125/content.md

 The simplicial version is made monoidal by replacing the other functor by something else.

-## Theorems
+## Quillen equivalences

-We list central theorems revolving around the monoidal Dold-Kan correspondence.
+We list central [[Quillen equivalence]]s revolving around the monoidal Dold-Kan correspondence.
+More details on their construction is below.

 Write